 Co-schooling families do much of the same things I do with my homeschool children.

-Regular field trips.
+Co-schoolers take advantage of.
 Arts and crafts.
-Sensory play.
+Sensory play and active learning.
 The list never ends.

 These are the parents that are raising a kid that will rise above the bar.
 Excel.
 That will know more than the standardized tests.
 They get hands on with things their peers will never see.
 All because you mom have without thought chosen to co-school your child.